shoaibkhan17/JumpIN/readme.txt

 ---------------------------------------------------------------------------------------------------
 Changes since last iteration:
 -Adding interactive GUI
--Adding more levels (as per TA request)
+-GUI is rendered using the view class and controlled using the controller class.
+-The game supports 5 levels now.
--Making Fox and Rabbit extend Piece instead of Animal, and updating UML diagram (as per TA request) -Changing contents of design document (as per TA request) -Creating JUnit tests for the functionality of the game and game logic -Creating a seperate folder to organize the test cases, and a test suite to run the test cases -Creating a directory for the GUI images to be stored -Creating JMenuBar to have options like exit and reset
+-Making Fox and Rabbit extend Piece instead of Animal, and updating UML diagram.
+-Changing contents of design document.
+-Creating JUnit tests for the functionality of the game and game logic.
+-Creating a separate folder to organize the test cases, and a test suite to run the test cases.
+-Creating a directory for the GUI images to be stored.
+-Creating JMenuBar to have options like exit and reset.

 ---------------------------------------------------------------------------------------------------
 Future Road Map: